 The most common defense to these charges involves arguing that you did not knowingly lie or omit facts.
 This may be because you simply did not know the real truth or because you misunderstood a question being asked of you.
 Similarly, if you lied about something immaterial, like your pet’s name, you will likely not be charged unless that detail was directly related to a material fact.
 Alternatively, if you were never placed under oath, you cannot be held responsible for lying.

-Unfortunately, if you police often get people to confess against their best interests, which is why it is important to contact a Vista perjury attorney as soon as possible if you have been accused of perjury so you can protect yourself from saying something that may harm your case later.
+Unfortunately, if you police often get people to confess against their best interests, which is why it is important to contact a lawyer as soon as possible if you have been accused of perjury so you can protect yourself from saying something that may harm your case later.

-If you have been accused of perjury, please schedule a free initial consultation with top Vista perjury attorney Peter M. Liss at (760) 643-4050 to discuss your case.
+If you have been accused of perjury, please schedule a free initial consultation with Peter M. Liss at (760) 643-4050 to discuss your case.

 Creative Commons Image by Beinecke Library